NguyenThanhTan/viz_tools/README.md

 Input examples for the second app is: RedBalloon_clip1_exp59_trimmed_shifted_seconds.txt and RedBalloon_clip1_excerpt.mov

 For the second app, output will be *.avi (without audio) and *.mp4 (with audio)

+Note: do not change the default output video extension (.avi) while using the app. .avi extension is reliable with opencv and ffmpeg.
+An .mp4 version will be generated automatically.